ngrok/ngrok-docs/docs/cloud-edge/endpoints.md

 ### Wildcard Domains

 ngrok permits you to bind HTTP and TLS tunnels to wildcard domains.
 All wildcard domains, even those that are subdomains of `ngrok.io` must first be reserved for your account on your dashboard.
-When using `--hostname` or `--subdomain`, specify a leading asterisk to bind a wildcard domain.
+When using `--domain`, specify a leading asterisk to bind a wildcard domain.

 ###### Bind a tunnel to receive traffic on all subdomains of `example.com`

-    ngrok http --region=us --hostname *.example.com 80
+    ngrok http --region=us --domain *.example.com 80

 #### Wildcard Domain Rules